-in the ORB strategy, breakout and breakdown levels are measured as percentages of the opening range size — not points.
+in the ORB strategy, breakout and breakdown levels are expressed as percentages of the opening range size, not points.

-so when you see extensions like 0.5x, 1x, or 1.5x — those represent how far price moved as a percentage of the ORB. a 1x extension means price moved 100% of the opening range beyond the breakout level.
+so when you see extensions like 0.5x, 1x, or 1.5x, those describe how far price moved relative to the ORB. a 1x extension means price moved the full width of the opening range beyond the breakout level.

-why percentages instead of points? because it keeps things comparable across different days. a 10-point ORB on a low-volatility day and a 40-point ORB on a high-volatility day will both show the same extension percentages — so you can actually compare the data.
+why percentages instead of points? it keeps things comparable across days. a small opening range on a quiet day and a wide one on a busy day can be read on the same scale, so you can compare the data instead of chasing raw point values that shift with volatility.

 the ORB by size report